Action Research Model

 Step 1: Identify

 Identify the current level of student performance (baseline) using multiple data sources.

 - Exhibits, portfolios, etc.

 - Journals and diaries

-- What learning experiences will provide your team with the knowledge they need to design and implement an improvement that will address the problem?
+- Seek professional learning experiences that are aimed at constructing knowledge and skills for helping you to design and implement an intervention that will address the problem.

 - Check the research – is there evidence of positive outcomes for the PD?